NeilJustice/ZenUnitAndMetalMock/README.md

    // THROWS asserts that an expression throws *exactly* (not a derived class of)
    // an expected exception type with *exactly* an expected exception what() text.
    THROWS(FizzBuzz(0), std::invalid_argument,
-      "FizzBuzz(): endNumber must be 1 or greater");
+      "FizzBuzz() error: endNumber must be 1 or greater");
 }

 // TEST2X2 defines a 2-by-2 value-parameterized test
-// that processes its typesafe variadic arguments list 2-by-2,
+// that processes its typesafe variadic arguments list 2-by-2.
-// in this case forming 15 independent unit tests for function FizzBuzz().
+// In this case, 16 independent unit tests are defined for function FizzBuzz().
+// Each pair of arguments is run using a separate instance of FizzBuzzTests.
 TEST2X2(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence,
    unsigned endNumber, const std::string& expectedFizzBuzzSequence, 1, "1",
-   2, "1 2" ,
+   2, "1 2",
    3, "1 2 Fizz",
    4, "1 2 Fizz 4",
    5, "1 2 Fizz 4 Buzz",